Horadmard/k8s_doc/README.md

 tolerations: []
 affinity: {}
 ```
-Adjust values such as replicaCount, image.repository, service.type, and other fields according to your deployment needs.
+Adjust values such as `replicaCount`, `image.repository`, `service.type`, and other fields according to your deployment needs.

 ### 3. Installing Helm and Deploying the Web App